w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

 * explain strategies that people with disabilities use to navigate and orient themselves in web pages and applications
-* create designs with mechanisms to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
+* design user interfaces with mechanisms to bypass blocks of repeated content, such as navigation links, header contents, or advertisements
-* create designs that support search functionalities to help users find specific words or phrases
+* design user interfaces with search functionalities to help users find content
-* create designs that consider accessibility aspects of multiple menus, such as navigational, fly-out, and application menus
+* design user interfaces that support accessibility features of multiple menus, such as navigational, fly-out, and application menus
-* create designs that support additional navigational mechanisms, including breadcrumb trails, tables of contents, and sitemaps
+* design user interfaces with additional navigational mechanisms, including breadcrumb trails, tables of contents, and sitemaps
-* create designs that support placement of different regions and user interface components where users expect them
+* design user interfaces that support placement of different regions and user interface components where users expect them
-* provide clear and distinguishable landmark names that allow users to identify different regions of a page or application
+* provide clear and descriptive landmark names that allow users to identify different regions of a page or application
 * provide clear and descriptive heading texts that allow users to identify different parts of the content
 * identify related requirements for developers to code landmarks and headings appropriately
 * identify related requirements for developers to make navigational mechanisms usable with the keyboard and other input devices